-Through the Middle East Institute of Higher Education (MEIHE), the Department of International and Comparative Education plays a role in educational policy and reform in the region.
+Through the Middle East Institute of Higher Education (MEIHE), the Department of Educational Studies plays a role in educational policy and reform in the region.
 By connecting universities to schools, European universities to Arab universities, academics to practitioners, and policymakers to students, the MEIHE demonstrates a progressive and evidence-based approach to policy planning and capacity building.
-The institute utilizes cutting edge research to incubate educational reform.
+The institute utilizes cutting-edge research to incubate educational reform.

 MEIHE Contribution To Egypt

 Outreach to 9 Faculties of education under the Project Action Research For All Schools ARAS.
 What this has meant is that MEIHE has signed agreements with nine faculties of education in upper, middle, and lower Egypt to train their graduate students and faculty on how to conduct action research.
 Through funding it received from Ford MEIHE was able to improve the writing of the thesis and support the candidates but also in the meanwhile to improve the teaching and learning in 100 Schools as a result of action research.